30 Outfit Ideas to Try in November

 No need to invest in a whole new pair of cowboy boots just to get in on the Western trend.
 Simply layer a chambray shirt over high-waisted jeans, belt a wide-buckle belt around your waist and pull on your favorite tall black boots to finish.

 Fanny packs are trending (we’re just as surprised as you are), but you don’t have to be a tourist to wear one.
 Swap your regular belt for a black leather pack and you’re good to go.

 Give a Maxi Dress a Whirl

-If you’re sick of pants or are more of a girly-girl like Sommar Theodore, try wearing a floor-length dress instead.
+If you’re sick of pants or simply love a feminine style like Sommar Theodore does, try wearing a floor-length dress instead.
 You’ll still be protected from the nip in the air but in a much more flirty way.

-Throw caution to the wind and go all out with head-to-toe white.
+Now that you've dipped your toe in the water, go all out.
 Just remember to keep the fabrics on the heavier side (like cashmere, wool or brocade) to avoid looking like you’re stuck in the summer.

 Play With Proportions

 Chunky sweaters have a tendency to swallow you up and leave you looking shapeless.
 That’s why Taye Hansberry’s trick of pairing high-waist jeans with a cropped sweater that hits just above your smallest point is pure style genius.